Test before you invest: Proven market validation strategies to guarantee product-market fit

 Martín explains: "We sometimes do fake ads for Search Engine Marketing (SEM) tests.
 We compare a campaign that says 'The cheapest flights' and another that says 'The cheapest flights with free cancellation'.
 When you click, you get to the normal eDreams page, so if you see that the click-through rate is better for the second one, you see there’s value for 'free cancellation'."

-This method can be used in tandem with others.
+A/B testing prototypes can be used in tandem with other research methods.
 For example, if you are running a Wizard of Oz test for a proposed new feature, then online ads can simultaneously be run to highlight the new feature.
 If there’s a clearly higher click-through rate for the ads with the new feature, then it validates the development of the feature as a digital product.

 For eDreams, market validation was essential while they were working on a project focused on offering flexible flight tickets.
 This came with several assumptions.
 They first tested if their target customers valued free cancellation on their tickets at all.
 While in theory, it seems like an obvious advantage for travelers, the assumption still needs to be tested.